 Getting lost in the clickety-clack of the keyboard.

 What are your favorite middle grade books?

 Even though I learned how to read at a very young age, reading has always been difficult for me because, unless I’m writing, I have a hard time sitting still for long periods of time.
 That said, if a book captures me, I know it’s true love.
 Some of the books that have captured my heart include: The Wild Robot by Peter Brown, The Tiger Rising by Kate DiCamillo, Wonder by R.J.
-Palacio, The Search for Delicious by Natalie Babbitt, Maniac Magee by Jerry Spinelli, and Charlotte’s Web by E.B White.
+Palacio, The Search for Delicious by Natalie Babbitt, Maniac Magee by Jerry Spinelli, Everything Sad is Untrue (A True Story) by Daniel Nayeri, and Charlotte’s Web by E.B White.
 I’m also a big fan of anything by Dav Pilkey, and Jewish folklore – especially the stories involving towns of fools.

 What advice would you give to someone trying to write their first book?